Former Thai Navy SEAL Dies While Leaving Cave Where Soccer Team Are Trapped

 — Angelina Fay (@ngelinafay) July 6, 2018

-Meanwhile, the current dry weather is soon over as heavy rain is forecasted for Friday.
+Meanwhile, the current dry weather will soon end as heavy rain is forecast for Friday.
 The next 48 hours then becomes even more vital, as it represents a short window in which the boys could potentially escape the cave.
 The escape plan, which requires the boys to learn how to swim and scuba dive, will not be easy.
 The boys will need to remain calm through pitch-black water, narrow cave pathways, all while being led by trained frogmen.

 The urgency to get the boys out of the cave is driven by rising water levels, decreasing oxygen levels, and ever-strained mental and physical wellness of the trapped team.